Rut (mammalian reproduction): Elk (Wapiti)

-The timing of the elk rut depends on where they live.
-In the Northern Hemisphere, it occurs between mid-August and mid-October.
-In the Southern Hemisphere it occurs between mid-February and mid-April.
+In the Northern Hemisphere, elks rut between mid-August and mid-October.
+In the Southern Hemisphere the rut is between mid-February and mid-April.
+It lasts between 20 and 45 days, varying with latitude.

-The rut tends to last somewhere between 20 and 45 days.
-This varies on latitude, which affects the timing of spring and autumn and which can give elk a longer calving season and a longer rut.
 During the rut, elk frequently use areas around fresh water, and tend to bed in heavy timber five to six hours per day.
-A cow elk will remain in estrus for 12 to 15 hours, if they are not bred during this time frame they will normally have another estrus cycle 18 to 28 days later.
+A cow elk remains in estrus for 12 to 15 hours; if they are not bred during this time frame they have another estrus cycle 18 to 28 days later.

-Elk use several different vocalizations during the rut.
-Some are made only by a certain sex or age class, and each is used for a different reason.
-The first of which being the cohesion call which is made by both sexes of elk, and is used to locate one another.
-An alarm squeal is made by both sexes of elk when they are on alert, during the rut these are used frequently by young bulls (male elks) being run off by the herd bull.
+Elk use several different vocalizations during the rut, with different purposes.
+Some are made only by a certain sex or age class.
+The first is the cohesion call, made by both sexes, and is used to locate one another.
+An alarm squeal is made by both sexes when they are on alert; during the rut these are used frequently by young bulls (male elks) being run off by the herd bull.
 Satellite bulls frequently spar with one another during the rut, and in turn make sparring squeaks.